pandanielxd/bloginthemachine/_posts/2024-10-14-initiative-with-numbers.md

 ---
-title: "Initiative with Numbers"
+title: Initiative with Numbers
-excerpt: This is my awesome writeup
+excerpt: Combat can be complicated!
+In this article, we talk about Initiative, finishing off explaining why being first is better than being last.
 date: 2024-10-14
 last_modified_at: 2024-10-14
 permalink: /initiative/